dnlbowers/Vape-Store/TESTING.md

 |&check;| Contact form cannot be submitted with invalid email address.
 |&check;| Contact form submits a message to the database.
 |&check;| Message can be read in the admin panel.
-|&check;| success message is shown to the user when message is submitted.
+|&check;| Success message is shown to the user when message is submitted.
 |&check;| Notes can be added to the message in the admin panel.
 |&check;| Message can be updated as done.
 |&check;| pending reply is automatically ticked and can be un-ticked to indicate the message is complete